teuben/dc2019/scripts4paper/DC_script.md

 ##  USER INPUTS: dryrun

+       dryrun=True

-dryrun=True: It generates the filennames with the wanted iterators and cleannames without executing the combination method (time saving).
+It generates the filenames with the wanted iterators and cleannames without executing the combination method (time saving).